 - Live a simple zero-waste, as much as you can.
 The less we buy and the less we do, the better life is for all creatures, as this helps prevent habitat loss and climate change.

 - Support sanctuaries, not zoos.
 Most children spend 20 seconds viewing each animal (entertainment, not education).
 Born Free say the best way to help is to help those who care for rescued animals in the wild, and fund anti-poaching controls and education.
 Report concerns of zoos to Freedom for Animals & Born Free (also inform police, tour operator and local welfare).

 Buy an Organic Hoody, Save a Tiger!

 Four Paws has four sanctuaries worldwide offering long-term care for tigers who can’t be released back into the wild.
 Help their work with purchase of organic cotton t-shirts and hoodies from their online store (all made with green energy and you can send them back freepost at end of life, and they’re made into new items for which you get store credit).

 Why Do People Go Trophy Hunting?

-Psychologists have said the reason usually for trophy hunting is simply ‘showing off’ that they have lots of money and they can shoot dangerous animals.
-So if they can’t import the parts back to their home country, in their eyes ‘there’s no point’.
-President Trump massively relaxed laws on trophy hunting while in office (he doesn’t hunt himself, but his sons do – TV presenter Lorraine Kelly was visibly upset when she saw one son posing with the tail of an elephant he had cut off, after shooting it dead).
-Joe Biden has a good track record on voting for animal welfare, so let’s hope he turns the laws around soon.
-There were high hopes that a complete ban on trophy hunting imports was happening in the UK, but the law did not pass, sign the petition.
+Psychologists have said the reason usually for trophy hunting is simply ‘showing off’ that they have lots of money and can shoot dangerous animals.
+So if they can’t import parts back to their home country, ‘there’s no point’.
+President Trump relaxed laws on trophy hunting while in office (he doesn’t hunt but his sons do – TV presenter Lorraine Kelly was visibly upset when she saw one son posing with the tail of an elephant he had cut off, after killing it).
+Joe Biden has a better track record on animal welfare, but appears not to have done much since elected.